How do I audition?

 How do I know if you have received my registration and deposit?

 You will always receive an email confirming receipt of the document(s).
 We are automatically notified of your registration once completed.
-Please do not call to check if you materials have been received; we will contact you.
+Please do not call to check if your materials have been received; we will contact you.

 Does the Training Program offer scholarships?

 Yes.
-The Training Program awards scholarships based on BOTH financial need and artistic merit.
+The Training Program awards scholarships based on BOTH financial need AND artistic merit.
 Scholarship funds are limited and dependent on the generous contributions we receive from individual donors.